Consent and privacy for Microsoft Teams and Zoom

 - Students should be reminded in advance that anything in the background will be seen by the faculty.

 - Faculty should be cognizant and sensitive to the fact that a test-taker may not have access to a private room depending on their living situation, i.e. pets or family members may be visible in the background, and the student may even be taking the test from their workplace.

 For more information about Conestoga College's intellectual property and copyright, refer to Copyright for Faculty & Staff.

 If students have specific questions or concerns, they are encouraged to ask their faculty or email the college's Access and Privacy Coordinator at email@example.com.

-- Download/upload speeds
+- download/upload speeds

-- Age of the router (if there is Wi-Fi in the home)
+- age of the router (if there is Wi-Fi in the home)

 - Wi-Fi access points within the home

-Online Learning has been working to update student and program handbooks with online learning information.
-As well, they have provided disclaimer information for course outlines and a template for eConestoga course information.
+Student and program handbooks have been updated with online learning information.
+They include disclaimer information for course outlines and a template for eConestoga course information.
 More for faculty can be found in the eConestoga Remote Delivery Toolkit.